18F/handbook/_pages/how-we-work/tools/slack.md

 > All of our employees are bound to our policies regarding customer data and we treat these issues as matters of the highest importance within our company.
 If, in order to diagnose a problem you are having with the service, we would need to do something which would expose your data to one of our employees in a readable form, we will always ask you prior to taking action and will not proceed without your permission.
 Our platform will automatically generate an audit entry of any such access.

 This is the case with most software as a service offerings.
 Slack has multiple mechanisms in place to audit this access, and ensure it is only done with the appropriate authorizations.
-Regardless, we currently do not, and may never, authorize Slack to handle sensitive information.
+Regardless, we currently do not, and may never, authorize Slack to handle [sensitive information](../sensitive-information/)).

 ## Integrations